PnS2018/pns2018.github.com/session_05.md

 And this can be very attractive in our above photo matching example.
-If we can find the near identical corner features from two different photos, we can roughly say that they share similar content in the pictures (of course in reality this is not enough).
+If we can find the near identical corner features from two different photos, we can roughly say that they share similar content in the pictures (of course, in reality, this is not enough).

 We give a OpenCV example as follows.